Sir-Nightmare/12_image_resize/README.md

 # Image Resizer
 This script changes the input image resolution according to the input parameters.
+Original image will not be changed.
+A new wil be created.
 The script can work with jpg, png and bmp.